/skills/fuz-stack/references/css-patterns

 Style Variables (Design Tokens)

 Defined in TypeScript, rendered to CSS.
-Each can have light and/or dark values.
+600+ tokens; each can have light and/or dark values.

 Colors